Sparksbox

 1. 1Human review gates.
 For any question that hints at therapeutic benefit, the chatbot escalates to a human.
 That human applies a cannabis-specific compliance checklist before responding.

 1. 1Audit trails.
 Every chatbot interaction is logged, searchable, and reviewable.
-This isn't optional.it's table stakes for regulatory defense.
+This is table stakes for regulatory defense.

 1. 1Mandatory disclaimers embedded in responses, not page footers.
 If a chatbot mentions any product attribute tied to a wellness state, the response includes a regulatory disclaimer *as part of the response*, not as global page text.